 I don't think you will ever find an easier sugar free candied pecans recipe.
 Three steps and you can indulge in these babies in no time!
 Let's take a look at the simple steps.

-Step 1: Begin by combining 2 tablespoons of butter, heavy cream, and sweetener together in a saucepan over medium heat.
+Step One: Begin by combining 2 tablespoons of butter, heavy cream, and sweetener together in a saucepan over medium heat.
 Stir constantly until the sweetener has dissolved, then mix in the vanilla and cinnamon.

-Step 2: Continue to cook until the mixture is a deep golden brown color.
+Step Two: Continue to cook until the mixture is a deep golden brown color.
 Once it reaches this color, you will need to remove it from the heat and add in the additional tablespoon of butter.
 Stir until smooth.

-NOTE: Once it reaches the deep golden brown, you need to remove it from the heat.
+Expert Tip: Once it reaches the deep golden brown, you need to remove it from the heat.
 When this happens, if you cook it a little longer, it will burn.

-Step 3: Stir in the toasted pecans.
+Step Three: Stir in the toasted pecans.
 Sprinkle on some salt and drop the mixture by the spoonful in a single layer onto some wax or parchment paper on a baking sheet.
 Refrigerate until they are firm.